haiquanlu/haiquanlu.github.io/_pages/about.md

 Biography
 ------
 I'm an M.S. student at the Institute of Image Processing and Pattern Recognition, Department of Automation, Shanghai Jiao Tong University (SJTU), China.
 I received my B.S. degree in the Department of Automation, SJTU in 2020.
 My research interests are adversarial machine learning, model security, and characterictics of DNN.
+See my C.V. [here](https://www.dropbox.com/s/t9nlrurclq1ndx1/cv-sizhe-chen.pdf?dl=0).

 Education
 ------